Divorce after separation

 In Australia, you must be separated from your spouse before you can apply for a divorce.
 Specifically, you must satisfy the 12 month separation rule, which means you and your spouse must have been separated for at least 12 consecutive months.
 This waiting period exists to ensure that couples have adequate time to consider their decision and attempt reconciliation if desired.

 Separation can take different forms.
 Some couples separate clearly by living apart in different homes.
 However, the law also recognises separation under one roof, where spouses continue to live in the same house but maintain separate lives, with the intention of ending the marriage.
-In such cases, gathering proof of separation becomes important, as you may need to demonstrate that you were living separate and apart despite sharing the same address.
+In such cases, proof of separation is often relevant, as people may need to demonstrate that they were living separate and apart despite sharing the same address.

-Understanding the difference between these two concepts is important because only once you meet the separation requirements can you progress to filing a divorce application.
+The difference between these two concepts is relevant because the separation requirements generally must be met before a divorce application can be filed.
 The 12 month separation period is a mandatory waiting period, not something that can be shortened or waived in most circumstances.

 Key points: